What are the HR trends of 2020?

 Obviously, people have different views; some challenge if the trends are the ‘right’ ones, others question if we have them in the ‘right’ order.
 We don’t know.
 We don’t pretend to know the future, only to share our thoughts.
 But that is the beauty of trends.
 The objective is to look ahead and engage in a dialogue as to where the journey may lead us.

 And that is certainly what happened at the SimCorp meetup.
-I especially noticed the energy in the room and the big crowd, and that despite the fact, that many could not reach us because of a traffic shutdown that evening.
+I especially noticed the energy in the room and the big crowd, despite the fact, that many could not reach us because of a traffic shutdown that evening.
 The group was highly engaged and we had some amazing conversations on the different trends, their impact, and their strength.

 As to ‘hygge’ I admit I had to google it first.
 So, thank you for teaching me something new.
 I learned two things: